oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

 * **Direct producer**: An analysis tool which acts as a CSAF producer.
 * **Converter**: A CSAF producer that transforms the output of an analysis tool from its native output format into the CSAF format.
 * **CVRF CSAF converter**: A CSAF producer which takes a CVRF document as input and converts it into a vaild CSAF document.
+* **CSAF content management system**: A program that is able to create, review and manage CSAF documents and is able to preview their details as required by CSAF viewer.
 * **CSAF post-processor**: A CSAF producer that transforms an existing CSAF document into a new CSAF document, for example, by removing or redacting security-sensitive elements.
 * **CSAF modifier**: A CSAF post-processor which takes a CSAF document as input and modifies the structure or values of properties.
 The output is a valid CSAF document.
 * **CSAF translator**: A CSAF post-processor which takes a CSAF document as input and translates values of properties into another language.
 The output is a valid CSAF document.